-Public Transport
+Public transport

 Otago and Southland face the challenge of providing transport choices, including public transport, to relatively small and dispersed communities.

 Urban bus networks currently operate in Queenstown, Dunedin, and Invercargill.
 The services operating in Queenstown and Dunedin have experienced an increase in patronage since a network review simplified routes, improved timetables, and brought services together at centralised bus hubs.

 The introduction of a \$2.00 flat fare also contributed to increased patronage.
 The Invercargill network has also had a \$2.00 flat fare for some time.
-Please see bus patronage data in the Figures 9, 10 and 11.
+Please see bus patronage data in the Figures 10, 11 and 12.
+Access to affordable public transport is critical as it provides communities with the means to reach opportunities and essential services, facilitating social interactions, employment, and education.